furofo/TestGlueJob/README.md

 # AWS Glue PySpark Sample Script

 This repository contains a simple AWS Glue PySpark script that demonstrates reading parquet files and performing basic ETL operations using AWS Glue Docker containers.
+Mock data and parquet files no rela data or s3 bucket used ye

 ## Files